MichaelDesantis/No-Nonsense-Github-Project/README.md

 The goal of this project is to provide you, the end user, with a brief, concise, and fast-paced instructional on how to use GIT.
 By the end of these videos, you should have a basic yet functional grasp and understanding of how to implement GIT in your development and projects.

-###Video 1 : Introduction to GIT and Version Control.
+##Video 1 : Introduction to GIT and Version Control.
 In this video, I'll be explaining the 5W's of GIT.
 What is Git?
 Why is it important?
 When should it be used?
 Who uses it?
 Where is it used?
 I'll also show you how to install and configure it for the first time.
-I'll be going over how to use it over the next 7 videos.
+Don't worry, we'll go over how to use GIT in the next 7 videos.

 #####Slides from video